 Also that is not even taking into consideration the also affordable and quite fetching Teleskop 1.7x adapter I mentioned earlier.

-While we are at it I have no idea how they managed such a small lens.
-Also most controls are on the lens.
+Most controls are on the lens.
 Focus, aperture, and shutter speeds are all tightly clustered on this tiny lens.

 A bit fiddly at times, but effective.
 Because of this shallow lens (when the adapter is not on) and short height you get the most pocketable SLR I own this side of the half frame PEN FT (whose body is smaller, but whose 40mm lens sticks out quite a bit more).
 On the upper right shoulder you have the all business knob to cock the shutter and reset the mirror and pressing the shutter is a wonderfully stiff, mechanical experience.

 Ok.
 I have covered build, feel, looks, and use.
 How about actually taking pictures?
 Image quality?
 Here is the thing.
 This is not just a pretty face.
 That Zeiss lens pays dividends.
 Sharp, great colors, and on and on are all there as one would expect from that name.
-Plus all those oddities described above come together in a cohesive way that does not get in the way of making use of the lens’ quality at all.

-I need to shoot this camera more.
+I need to shoot with this camera more.

 Anyhoo.
 Here is a link to the ongoing gallery and sample photos are below.